Alabama US Sen. Shelby announces he won't seek a 7th term - WTMJ

 Associated Press

 MONTGOMERY, Ala.
-(AP) — U.S. Sen. Richard C. Shelby, the Senate’s fourth most senior member and a force in Alabama politics for more than four decades, announced Monday that he will not seek a seventh term in office in 2022.
+(AP) — U.S. Sen. Richard C. Shelby, the Senate’s fourth most senior member and a force in Alabama and national politics for more than four decades, announced Monday that he will not seek a seventh term in office.

 The 86-year-old Republican has spent more than 40 years in Washington, serving first in the House and then the Senate.
-During his time in the chamber, he chaired four major Senate committees, using his position and deal-making skills to direct billions in projects back to his home state.
+During his time in the chamber he had the rare accomplishment of chairing four major Senate committees and developed a reputation for using his clout and savvy to direct billions of dollars in projects back to his home state of Alabama.

 Shelby is the fourth Senate Republican to announce his retirement, following Sens.
 Rob Portman of Ohio, Pat Toomey of Pennsylvania and Richard Burr of North Carolina.